Patrich Wanggai

-Patrich Steve Wanggai (born 27 June 1988 in Nabire) is an Indonesian professional footballer who plays as a forward for Liga 2 club Persipura Jayapura.
-He has a lethal left foot and good aerial positioning when crossing.
+Patrich Steev Wanggai (born 27 June 1988 in Nabire) is an Indonesian professional footballer who plays as a forward for Liga Nusantara club Persekabpas Pasuruan.

 Personal life

-His older brother, Izaac Wanggai and his cousin, Imanuel Wanggai, are also a football player.
+His older brother Izaac Wanggai and his cousin Imanuel Wanggai are also footballers.

 Club career

 He start his football career with Persewon Wondama and Perseman Manokwari.
 He started his professional career with Persidafon Dafonsoro along with his older brother Izaac Wanggai before he move to Persipura Jayapura.

 Sriwijaya

 In November 2014, he signed with Indonesia Super League club Sriwijaya.
 Wanggai made his league debut on 4 April 2015 in a match against Pelita Bandung Raya at the Gelora Sriwijaya Stadium, Palembang.

 Karketu Dili

 In early 2016 while the Indonesian league was suspended Wanggai joined Karketu Dili in the Liga Futebol Amadora in Timor-Leste.
 He became league top scorer with 10 goals in 2016 seasons and bring the club finished as runner-up that season.